-While it has been a year unlike any other, one thing remains the same: We all love to see our year “wrapped” in a nice little bow.
+No matter the uncertainty of pandemic living and the changes that comes with it, one thing remains the same: We all love to see our year “wrapped” in a nice little bow.

-This year is full of insights on artists, songs, genres and podcasts that defined your listening in 2020 — all created just for you.
+This year is full of insights on artists, songs, genres and podcasts that defined your listening in 2021 — all created just for you.

 — In-app quizzes allow listeners to test their skills at predicting the top podcasts, artists and even top decade they streamed most.

-— Follow your top song’s journey through the year with Story of Your 2020.
+— Follow your top song’s journey through the year with Story of Your 2021

-— New personalised playlists to help you make the most of what you listened to this year including Your Top Songs, which are the songs you loved most this year in one convenient place, as well as Missed Hits, the Wrapped discovery playlist where Spotify recommends 2020 releases that you didn’t listen to but that you might like.
+— New personalised playlists to help you make the most of what you listened to this year including Your Top Songs, which are the songs you loved most this year in one convenient place, as well as Missed Hits, the Wrapped discovery playlist where Spotify recommends releases that you didn’t listen to but that you might like.

-— Listeners in Australia and New Zealand can dig deeper into some of their top artists of 2020 in On Record, a mixed-media experience that highlights your top 2020 artists.
+— Listeners in Australia and New Zealand can dig deeper into some of their top artists of 2021 in On Record, a mixed-media experience that highlights your top 2021 artists.

 Now, you might remember from previous years that some of the categories that pop up when you access your Wrapped playlist are very obscure.

 The genres are the concoction of Spotify’s “Data Alchemist” Glenn McDonald, who developed an algorithm that assesses what a song sounds like or, as McDonald says, its “subjective psychoacoustic attributes.”
 Some of the rather obscure factors that go into determining a song’s genre include “tempo,” “duration,” “colour,” “modernity” and “femininity.”

 The eventual genre, or genres, that an artist falls into is, in McDonald’s words: a “cluster of collective listening patterns.”
 And, if there is no existing genre to assign to a group of similar-sounding artists?
 McDonald just goes right ahead and makes one up.